SparkyCoder/ProofOfWorkProxy/README.md

 <b>Reason</b>: It's possible you held the scroll bar or put focus on the console display with your cursor. <br/>
 <b>Fix</b>: Click on the PoW Proxy console application and hit `Enter` on your keyboard.
 Messages should continue.

+<b>Issue</b>: Windows Defender says this is an unrecognized application. <br/>
+<b>Reason</b>: This code has not been digitally signed.
+Therfore Windows sees this app as an unknown publisher.
+Digitally signing code is expensive, especially for individual developers.
+If this application has enough interest I will purchase one and this message will go away.<br/>
+<b>Fix</b>: Click on `More Info` and then click `Run Anyway`.
+You can be sure the code is safe as all of it can be seen/reviewed in this GitHub repository.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- ROADMAP -->